 - The law of 18 December 1997 on investment management companies, as amended from time to time (the “Law on Investment Management Companies”);

-- The law of 10 June 1998 on insurance companies, as amended from time to time (the “Law on Insurance Companies and their Supervision”);
+- The law of 18 June 2015 on Insurance and Reinsurance, as amended from time to time (the “Law on Insurance and Reinsurance”);

-- The Law on Financial Instruments Market in cases of acquiring a financial qualifying holding in a regulated market organiser, the Latvian Central Depository or investment brokerage companies.
+- The Law on Financial Instruments Market in cases of acquiring a financial qualifying holding in a regulated market organiser, the Nasdaq CSD or investment brokerage companies.

 Obligation to report threshold crossings

 The obligation to report the crossing of thresholds falls on the beneficial owner (that is, the party eligible to vote) as follows.